 If you live in an affluent area don’t expect to rent a room cheap.

 Final Thoughts on Renting a Room

 Without a doubt, there can be upsides and downsides to renting out a room in your home.
-Hopefully, after digesting these tips, you have a better understanding of some of the most essential considerations.
+Hopefully, after digesting these tips, you can better understand some of the most essential considerations.

 Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!